simmel/rabbitmq-auth-backend-kerberos/README.md

 This plugin will use your systems Kerberos settings.

-NOTE: On 2.x this plugin will only work for AMQP connections, but NOT with e.g.
+NOTE: This plugin will only work on >3.x!
-STOMP, API or management.
-On 3.x works for all connections.

 Requirements
 ============